Programme Related Questions

 many respondents proposed a hybrid approach, making the best of both approaches, with an online census in 2021 enhanced by administrative data and household surveys.

-The National Statistician’s recommendation for the future provision of population statistics and the next census is:
+On 27 March 2014 the National Statistician’s recommendation for the future provision of population statistics and the next census was:

 An online census of all households and communal establishments in England and Wales in 2021 as a modern successor to the traditional, paper-based ten-yearly census.
 ONS recognises that special care would need to be taken to support those who are unable to complete the census online.